Best Free Security Tools and Tips

 As a rule of thumb, passwords for accounts that are very important, like your primary email and online banking or financial services, are never stored online.
 You need to remember them.
 For anything else, there’s LastPass.

 Check out these username generators from NordPass and LastPass.
+To add further security enable 2FA(2 Factor Authentication) feature in online accounts, most services have them.

 What if you were hacked?
 How would you know?
 In light of all the news about big company sites being compromised, it’s good to be vigilant and get informed if you were a victim.
 Have I Been Pwned lets you know.
 Just supply your username or email and it will scan through records of website breaches that have been made publicly available.